 Rule 1009-1.
 Amendments to Voluntary Petitions, Lists, Schedules and Statements

 (a) DEBTOR'S IDENTIFICATION.
 At any time before the notice of the meeting of creditors has been transmitted, the clerk may direct the debtor to file an amendment to the petition on a form prescribed by the clerk so as to correct any clerical mistakes in the debtor's name, address, or identification number.
 If the debtor fails to comply, the clerk shall determine the title of the case.
-If an amendment to the petition is filed after the notice of the meeting of creditors has been transmitted, the clerk shall change the title of the case, including making any corrections to the debtor's name or social security number.
+If such amendment to the petition is filed after the notice of the meeting of creditors has been transmitted, the clerk shall change the title of the case, including making any corrections to the debtor's name or social security number.
 If the debtor is represented by an attorney, the debtor shall provide a notice of corrected case title to all creditors; the clerk shall provide such notice if the debtor is pro se.

 (3) Additional requirements for Schedule C. To amend Schedule C, the debtor must file verified Schedule C (Official Form 106C) and the Summary of assets and liabilities and certain statistical information (Official Form 106Sum) with the "amended" checkboxes checked.
 The debtor must transmit these documents to each entity listed in the mailing matrix in the court's Electronic Case Filing System.
 If the debtor fails to file a verification or to provide proof of transmittal of an amended Schedule C and Summary of assets and liabilities on each entity entitled to such notice under this rule, the court shall issue an order providing that the debtor's amended claim of exemption will have no effect until the debtor has complied with the verification and transmittal requirements of this rule and filed proof of such compliance with the clerk.
 The clerk shall not issue a Certificate Regarding Property Claimed as Exempt until the debtor has complied with the verification and transmittal requirements of the rule and the applicable period for objection has expired.